 No. Desktop and laptops cannot be purchased directly.
 ITS has a process in place to assure that desktops and laptops are loaded with the necessary software first in order to meet compliance and University security standards prior to being delivered to a requestor.

 Can I purchase a docking station or other peripherals, and have it shipped directly to my home?

 Yes.
 Connection, Yale’s preferred supplier for computer equipment and supplies, has set up an Institutional page for P-cards ordering.
 This site allows you to order docking stations, monitors, and other peripherals and have them shipped to an off-campus address.

-The University does not pay for home internet access (see Policy 1109 Internet Access from Home).
+No. The University does not pay for home phone and internet access (see Policy 1109 Internet Access from Home).

 What if I need to cancel an event or an external service is no longer needed?

 Please work directly with your sourcing leader in the event that you need to terminate a contract related to a change of plans due to the COVID-19 impact.